 Statement of Need

-This activity has been designed to meet the educational needs of oncology nurses, advanced oncology certified nurse practitioners, and other health care professionals involved in the care of patients with MM.
+This activity is designed to meet the educational needs of physicians, pharmacists, and registered nurses involved in the care of adult glioblastoma patients.

 CE for Nurses

 The Postgraduate Institute for Medicine is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 This educational activity for 1.10 contact hours is provided by Postgraduate Institute for Medicine.

 Postgraduate Institute for Medicine is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.